-Bits Field Name Description [75] Package ID The Package ID is required to be common across all channels within a sing Network Controller that share a common NC-SI physical interconnect.
+Bits Field Name Description [75] Package ID The Package ID is required to be common across all channels within a single Network Controller that share a common NC-SI physical interconnect.
 The system integrator will typically configure the Package IDs starting from 0 and increasing sequentially for each physical Network Controller.
 The Network Controller shall allow the least significant two bits of this field to be configurable by the system integrator, with the most significant bit of this field = 0b.
 An implementation is allowed to have all 3 bits configurable.
-[40] Internal Channel IDs to starting from 0 and increasing sequentially for each Pass-th supported by the Network Controller that is accessible by the Controller through the NC-SI using NC-SI commands.
+[40] Internal Channel ID The Network Controller shall support Internal Channel IDs that are numbered starting from 0 and increasing sequentially for each channel supported by the Network Controller that is accessible by the Management Controller through the NC-SI using NC-SI commands.
 An implementation is allowed to support additional configuration options for the Internal Channel ID as long as the required numbering can be configured.
 An Internal Channel ID value of 0x1F applies to the entire Package.

-- Channel IDs shall be completely decoded.
-Aliasing between values is not allowed (that is, the Network Controller is not allowed to have multiple IDs select the same channel on a given NC-SI). - Once configured, the settings of the Package ID and Internal Channel ID values shall be retained in a - non-volatile manner.
-That is, they shall be retained across power-downs of the NC-SI and shall not be - required to be restored by the Management Controller for NC-SI operation.
-This specification does not - 817 define the mechanism for configuring or retaining the Package ID or the Internal Channel ID (if - configurable).
-Some implementations may use pins on the Network Controller for configuring the IDs, - other implementations may use non-volatile storage logic such as electrically-erasable memory or - 820 FLASH, while others may use a combination of pins and non-volatile storage logic.
+- 1108 Channel IDs shall be completely decoded.
+Aliasing between values is not allowed (that is, the Network 1109 Controller is not allowed to have multiple IDs select the same channel on a given Sideband Interface). - Once configured, the settings of the Package ID and Internal Channel ID values shall be retained in a non-volatile manner.
+That is, they shall be retained across power-downs of the Sideband Interface and - shall not be required to be restored by the Management Controller for NC-SI operation.
+This specification - does not define the mechanism for configuring or retaining the Package ID or the Internal Channel ID (if - 1114 configurable).
+Some implementations may use pins on the Network Controller for configuring the IDs, - other implementations may use non-volatile storage logic such as electrically-erasable memory or - 1116 FLASH, while others may use a combination of pins and non-volatile storage logic.